twilight-24-7/MARIE-Assembly-Calculator/README.md

 You may adjust execution speed, click "step" / "microstep" to visualize how instructions are executed

 Accepted input format: "{operand1}{operator}{operand2}=?" (can include negative values)

+// Note: this program only works correctly for valid input.
+Other inputs may cause unexpected behaviour.